akshata29/entaoai/README.md

 ## Updates

 * 7/28/2023 - Started removing the Davinci model usage.
-For now removed the usage from Chat and QA interface.
+For now removed the usage from all functionality except workshop.
 Refactored Summarization functionality based on the feedback to allow user to specify the prompt and pre-defined Topics to summarize it on.
 * 7/26/2023 - Remove OpenAI Playground from Developer Tools as advanced features of that are available in ChatGPT section.
 * 7/25/2023 - Add tab for the Chat capabilities to support ChatGpt capability directly from the model instead of "Chat on Data".
 You will need to add `CHATGPT_URL` property in Azure App Service (Webapp) to enable the feature outside of deploying the new Azure Function.
 * 7/23/2023 - Added the rest of the feature for PIB UI and initial version of generating the PowerPoint deck as the output.
 For new feature added ensure you add `FMPKEY` variable to webapp configuration.